Jim Mattis: US Joint Forces Command

 The Pentagon announced on May 31, 2006, that Mattis had been chosen to take command of the I Marine Expeditionary Force, based out of Marine Corps Base Camp Pendleton.
 On September 11, 2007, Secretary of Defense Robert Gates announced that President George W. Bush had nominated Mattis for appointment to the rank of general to command US Joint Forces Command (USJFCOM) in Norfolk, Virginia.
 NATO agreed to appoint Mattis as Supreme Allied Commander Transformation (SACT).
 On September 28, 2007, the United States Senate confirmed Mattis's nomination, and he relinquished command of the I MEF on November 5, 2007, to Lieutenant General Samuel Helland.

 Mattis was promoted to four-star general and took control of USJFCOM/SACT on November 9, 2007.
-On September 9, 2009, French Air Force General Stéphane Abrial Stéphane Abrial assumed the position of SACT.
+On September 9, 2009, French Air Force General Stéphane Abrial assumed the position of SACT.
 Mattis remained commander of JFCOM from November 2007 until September 2010.

+As a four-star general, Mattis included a member of the intelligence community on his staff to be in every meeting and "challenge any assumptions we made".